AmbireTech/adex-protocol/components/smart-platform.md

 @TODO describe canceling a campaign (exhausting a channel) with a consensus, cancellation fee that goes to the publisher smart platform

-@TODO btc version; this will be pretty easy to do on top of UTXO's and scripts; when opening a channel, two tx-es are created with the same inputs (advertiser funds), one being a spendable by multisig of validators, the other being a timelocked tx spendable by the advertiser (returns funds to advertiser); to advance the channel, the validators sign new TX-es which contain the msig TX output as an input, and many outputs (the balances tree); to invalidate old tx, we can use a similar scheme as the LN (RSMC); since this is so similar to the LN, can it be built on top, and can it be compatible?
+@TODO BTC version; this will be pretty easy to do on top of UTXO's and scripts; when opening a channel, two tx-es are created with the same inputs (advertiser funds), one being a spendable by multisig of validators, the other being a timelocked tx spendable by the advertiser (returns funds to advertiser); to advance the channel, the validators sign new TX-es which contain the msig TX output as an input, and many outputs (the balances tree); to invalidate old tx, we can use a similar scheme as the LN (RSMC); since this is so similar to the LN, can it be built on top, and can it be compatible?
-@TODO btc: actually, we can do a slightly less trustless model which does not require RSMC; the advertiser signs the tx and gives it to the publisher; the publisher does not sign it; once the channel is exhausted, then they sign it and it can be broadcast; this is suboptimal since publishers don't have a constant revenue guarantee
+@TODO BTC: actually, we can do a slightly less trustless model which does not require RSMC; the advertiser signs the tx and gives it to the publisher; the publisher validator does not sign it; once the channel is exhausted, then they sign it and it can be broadcast; this is suboptimal since publishers don't have a constant revenue guarantee that they can verify
 @TODO can the LN play in here?

 @TODO describe the possibility to reward users with tokens (via the balances tree); However the economic incentives work against us as they incentivize users to forge; although if the users masquerade as publishers, it should be the same thing; Anyway, memory-bound PoW and ip limits should be considered; and/or using the ip in the sig